ZopaPublic/react-components/src/components/icons/TrustPilotLogo/TrustPilotLogo.md

-This component is a wrapper around the svg code for Zopa's logo.
+This component is a wrapper around the svg code for the TrustPilot logo.

 ```jsx
 import { TrustPilotLogo } from '@zopauk/react-components';